mandango/mandango-docs/mandango/embedded-mapping.rst

         ),
         'Model\Article' => array(
             // many
-            'embeddeds_many' => array(
+            'embeddedsMany' => array(
                 'comments' => array('class' => 'Model\Comment'),
             ),
         ),
     );

 .. tip::
-  Mandango can work with multiple embedded documents, that is, embed inside the embeddeds.
+  Mandango can work with deep embedded documents, that is, embed inside the embeddeds.